scaleoutsean/awesome-solidfire/README.md

 #### Oracle VirtualBox

-- VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw)
+- VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw) on both Linux and Windows (iSCSI initiator in VirtualBox for Windows seems prone to timeouts and I/O errors)
 - VirtualBox on top of OS-provisioned storage works as usual, as do supported VirtualBox guests with direct access to SolidFire iSCSI targets

 #### Storage Provisioning for Containers (CSI-compatible orchestrators and Docker)